 The ninth reunion was held on 5 October 2013; total attendance was around 30.
 During the afternoon, by prior arrangement with the Principal, Mark Silverman, a number of OTs toured parts of Lambeth College, 45 South Side, which occupies the site of the former South Lodge.
 The College houses the memorial, rededicated in 2009, to the 54 former pupils who lost their lives during the Second World War, and the pupil honours boards for 1951-68 (see also relevant paragraph below).

-Appontment of Vice-President: Jeff Green, Management Committee Chairman, was pleased to announce at the last reunion that distinguished lawyer and OT Michael Caplan, QC (1964-71), had accepted an invitation to serve as the Association's first Vice-President.
+Vice-President: Jeff Green, Management Committee Chairman, was pleased to announce at the 2013 reunion that distinguished lawyer and OT Michael Caplan, QC (1964-71), had accepted an invitation to serve as the Association's first Vice-President.
 The Committee's recommendation was formally ratified at the last AGM, enabling Michael to take up the rôle from 1 April 2014.
 Jimmy Hill continues to serve as our President.

 Annual subscriptions 2014: as advised in newsletter 22 (April 2013), it was agreed at the last AGM that payment of the appropriate fee - £10 for Full members and £6 for Associates - would be due from 1 January 2014.
-Reminder/payment slips were circulated with the November 2013 newsletter; spare copies are available from Ted Hayward..
-Please note: the deadline for receipt of renewal subscriptions is 1 June 2014, but any former members wishing to re-apply are most welcome to do so by contacting Ted Hayward in the first instance.
+The deadline for receipt of subscriptions was 1 June 2014, but any former members wishing to re-apply are most welcome to do so by contacting Ted Hayward in the first instance.

 "Henry Thornton Award": the Management Committee has agreed that, to foster an "academic" link with Lambeth College and Lambeth Academy (which occupy between them virtually the whole of the former HTS site), an annual award of £100 be made to each institution, for presentation to one nominated pupil for specific achievements, the latter criteria being entirely at the discretion of the College and Academy.
 The Association's award is for three years in the first instance, from 2010 (recently extended for a further year, to the end of 2013), and is in the form of book vouchers.